 “Amsterdam is the museum paradise, but you need to have the expertise to plan your itinerary during a short stay.”

 A real treat for art and history lovers, Amsterdam is home to over 50 museums, many of them famous across the globe.
 On the other hand, the city challenges the tourists when planning the itinerary given so many options – great ones but trick ones as well, some shops are labeled as museums to deceive tourists.
-So, I decided to share with you which museums I would visit if I were in Amsterdam for a short stay.
+So, I decided to share with you my suggestions (and tips) on which museums to visit during a short stay in Amsterdam.
 Before you ask, I considered a short stay, a period of 2 days (or 1 night) in the city.

 Said that let’s talk about what matters… how can you maximize your experience in the city by visiting the best museums even if you have only a few days?
 First of all, I would like to disclaim that this blog post was written based on my personal cultural-artistic taste but also on my expertise with thousands of tourists from all around the world.
 Secondly, my recommendation tries to balance art and history collections and different periods of the culture of Amsterdam – old versus modern approach.
 Last but not least, I consider the duration of the visit once you will spend about 48 hours or less in the city.

 After visiting more than 20 museums in Amsterdam, including all the most famous ones repetitively, I might be one of the most prepared people able to recommend a museum to you.
 Just to make it clear, I say this without willing to appear superior or arrogant, but rather showing that people need to invest time and study to be considered an expert in some field.
 Nowadays, I have the impression that most of the blogs ‘copy and paste’ the content from other blogs and keep it very superficial.
 Tired of this, I decided to start my own blog about culture, history, and lifestyle in Amsterdam.
 Check below my recommendations.

 Anne Frank’s House: a museum with a strong story